Your Ultimate LaserJet Printer Setup Guide

 Navigate to the Network or Wireless Settings menu.

-Select Wireless Setup Wizard or similar option.
+Select Wireless Setup Wizard or a similar option.

 Choose your Wi-Fi network from the list.